frequently asked questions

 Our events team are dedicated to running events during Freshers and throughout the year under the brand Trent Events.
 To see the types of events we run throughout the year, visit the Trent Events website and Instagram.

-The official Freshers events take place in venues throughout Nottingham, including some of the biggest and most iconic nightclubs such as Rock City, Ocean, The Level, Stealth and Unit 13, plus the Students’ Union’s own venues on campus, and in bars and hideaways throughout Nottingham.
-If you are living in Clifton, Brackenhurst or any of the large halls out of the city centre, we will provide buses to take you to the official events to make navigating the city easy for you. Â
+The Official Freshers events take place in venues throughout Nottingham, including some of the biggest and most iconic nightclubs such as Rock City, Ocean, The Level, Stealth and Unit 13, plus the Students’ Union’s own venues on campus, gaming venues and hideaways throughout Nottingham.
+If you are living in Clifton, Brackenhurst or any of the large halls out of the city centre, we will provide buses to take you to the official events to make navigating the city easy for you.

 Any events that you’ve seen that are not on this website, or on the NTU website, are not official Freshers events.
 We would advise that you remain cautious of other events and research the venue and organiser before spending money.

-Also be cautious on social channels of any individuals trying to push you into purchasing tickets, they are often earning commission from selling you a ticket and sometimes mislead people into thinking they are new first year students when they are not.Â
+Also be cautious on social channels of any individuals trying to push you into purchasing tickets, they are often earning commission from selling you a ticket and sometimes mislead people into thinking they are new first year students when they are not.

 Student safety is a priority of NTSU and to deliver the biggest programme of events in the city, we provide and train over 300 volunteers (made up of current NTU students) to help make sure you have a positive introduction to life at NTU.
 We have partnerships with venues that are accedited in their safety and provision of specialist staff, we offer transport options to those that do not live within easy walking distance of events and we work closely with police and local authorities.
 You can read more about student safety here.